Chubek/chubek/README.md

 * [CroonJoobGoo](https://github.com/Chubek/CroonJoobGoo) -> A cron job automator written entirely in Go.
 Right now it only does SQL queries/commands.
 * [rusty-bot-swarm](https://github.com/Chubek/rusty-bot-swarm) -> Intricate bot project.
 * [Kaibash](https://github.com/Chubek/Kaibash) -> Very WIP Proxy in C
+* [ProtoGen](https://gitub.com/Chubek/Protogen) -> A couple of application-layer potocols in Go.
+First is ProtoQuore (TCP) and the second is ProtoDir (
+UDM).
+I will add a UDP one soon I just need an idea.

 ### Networking, Internet, and Web
 * [Samovar](https://github.com/Chubek/Samovar) -> A full-fledged Web Framework in Rust that I keep working on until it becomes viable.